nzlosh/err-stackstorm/docs/installation.rst

 .. contents:: :local:

 ``err-stackstorm`` can be installed using system packages or by following installation instructions.
 It is recommended to use the system packages.
-Manual installation instuctions are provided below.
+Manual installation instructions are provided below.

 System Package
 ------------------------------------------------------------------------